alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 ## Introduction
 Saturnine is a custom assembly language designed specifically for the HP-16C calculator.
 It is intended to be used with the JRPN HP-16C Simulator to write programs that can be run on the simulator.
 It is modeled on the HP-16C keystroke programming language provided in the HP-16C manual with some small simplifications for ease of programming.
-The Saturnine Assembler is a multi-pass assembler designed to be easy to use and to provide a familiar programming environment for those who are already familiar with the HP-16C calculator.
+The Saturnine Assembler is a single-pass assembler designed to be easy to use and to provide a familiar programming environment for those who are already familiar with the HP-16C calculator.

 The Saturnine Assembler gets its name from the JRPN HP-16C Simulator.
 JRPN stands for Jovial Reverse Polish Notation.
 One meaning of "Jovial" is "of Jupiter".
 The next planet after Jupiter is Saturn, so the name "Saturnine" was chosen.
 The word "Saturnine" has a few meanings, one of which is "gloomy or sullen in temperament".
 This is a appropriate given the HP-16C's challenge to program.